 FASC Meeting Summaries

 The FASC examines the RCMP’s financial and administrative risks and challenges, as per their Terms of Reference.
-The FASC’s areas of interest include, but are not limited to: financial management and use of resources; the RCMP budget and financial sustainability; procurement and real property; and Information Management / Information Technology (IM/IT).
+The FASC’s areas of interest include, but are not limited to: financial strategy updates; use of resources; administrative issues affecting operations; alignment of funding considerations with organizational needs, priorities and strategies; implementation of operating and capital budgets; procurement; information management / information technology (IM/IT); and RCMP Management Response Action Plans (MRAPs) to MAB advisory products addressing financial and administrative issues.

 Human Resources Standing Committee (HRSC)

 The HRSC focuses on the RCMP’s human resources policies, programs, and practices, as per their Terms of Reference.
-Areas of interest include, but are not limited to: recruitment; police education and training; and leadership and promotion within the RCMP.
+Areas of interest include, but are not limited to: recruitment and retention initiatives; the Independent Centre for Harassment Resolution (ICHR); RCMP Management Response Action Plans to MAB advisory reports addressing RCMP HR issues; RCMP Conduct Measures; and RCMP Well-Being.

 HRSC Meeting Summaries